Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Notations and Preliminaries

 where $d_{\min}$ is the minimum Hamming weight of the linear block code and ${A_{d_{\min}}}$ is the number of the codewords with $d_{\min}$.
-In this paper, the approximate UB (AUB) calculated by (\ref{union_bound_a}) is used to evaluate the ML performance of polar codes.
+The right-hand side (RHS) of \eqref{union_bound_a} is called MWUB in this paper.
+Rigorously, \eqref{union_bound_a} cannot indicate that the ML performance approaches the MWUB as the SNR goes to infinity.